rpkchj/movieflix/README.md

 # TO START THE PROJECT LOCALLY

 #### After cloning the project, run "npm install" to install the necessary dependencies and run the command "npm start".
 That should get the project up and running.
+If by any chance "npm install" fails, run "npm i -f" to do a forcefull install and that should do it.

 # FEATURES COVERED: